vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 But, how do we interpret assertions like: `P::P⊥`?
 If they're not contradictions, then what are they?
 As we discussed earlier (in the section on pure negatives), Naiyyāyikas interpret this as something that fails to express an internally consistent assertion not because `P` is paradoxical but because it is indeterminate.
 To review, in Navyanyāya jargon, the co-realization of a property and its absence in the same basis is called 'incomplete realization' [अव्याप्यवृत्तिः; avyāpyavr̥ttiḥ] and is resolved by distinguishing the partition [अवच्छेदकभेदेन; avacchedakabhedena] over which the property operates from that of its absence.

-For example, in order to resolve the indeterminacy in this sentence we need to partition the localization space of `P` by some other property `D` such that `P` realizes either `D` or `D⊥` but not both.
-In other words, we resolve the incomplete realization of a type at a basis by partitioning it with a property that is either completely realized or completely unrealized at that basis.

-So, e.g., let's stipulate that there exists some type `D` such that it is completely unrealized in P. Then, given the type `Dξ P`; we can ask:
+For example, let's stipulate that there exists some type `D` such that it is completely unrealized in P. Then, given the type `Dξ P`; we can ask:

 <div>
 ?> P :: Dξ P <br>